Skip to main content

 • graphics

-The graphics of this visual novel are widely praised for their beautiful artwork and engaging art style, which enhance the overall experience.
-Many reviewers highlight the high quality of the visuals, noting that they are well-drawn and complement the story effectively, although some mention that the graphics can be sparse in certain areas.
-Overall, the art and soundtrack are considered standout features, contributing significantly to the game's appeal.
+The graphics of this visual novel are widely praised for their beautiful artwork and unique art style, which enhance the overall experience.
+Many reviewers highlight the high quality of the visuals, noting that they are both immersive and well-composed, although some mention that the graphics can be sparse in certain areas.
+Overall, the combination of stunning visuals and a fitting soundtrack contributes significantly to the game's appeal, despite some criticisms regarding the limited number of backgrounds and character designs.

 • “The graphics are anime looking and the story is clever and well done.”

-• “It's got lazy artwork; there were only a handful of backgrounds used, and only 5 characters drawn (a few others had lines but the conversations took place out in a hall or something, so you are left staring at an empty background for 10 minutes).”
+• “It's got lazy artwork; there were only a handful of backgrounds used, only 5 characters drawn (a few others had lines but the conversations took place out in a hall or something so you are left staring at an empty background for 10 minutes).”

 • gameplay